dalehamel/bpftrace-internals-doc/docs/00020-contributions.md

 intention of being the one to own it and see it fixed.

 I read through bpftrace's internals development docs, which gave an overview of how bpftrace uses LLVM to generate eBPF.
-Basically, it revelead how bpftrace uses the LLVM framework for code generatino, that ultimately become compiled eBPF instructions that can be loaded into the Linux kernel.
+Basically, it revealed how bpftrace uses the LLVM framework for code generation, that ultimately become compiled eBPF instructions that can be loaded into the Linux kernel.
 Cool!

 There were even some examples that walked through how other functionality was